 - Duress [Section 94]

 If a person does an act under duress, he is free from criminal liability under Section 94.
-However, where the offenses include murder and against the state, this section does not give protection.
-Because offenses against the state endanger national security, they cannot be used as a defense.
+However, where the offences include murder and against the state, this section does not give protection.
+Because offences against the state endanger national security, they cannot be used as a defence.

 - Trifles [Section 95]